 1 | Mexican west coast rattlesnake |

-This species does exactly what it says on the tin.
-The Mexican west coast rattlesnake (Crotalus basilicus) resides solely in Mexico, never coming close to the US border.
-They’re found only along the western coast of central Mexico, primarily in open areas with an abundance of thorny shrubs.
+This species does exactly what it says on the label.
+The Mexican west coast rattlesnake (Crotalus basiliscus) resides solely in Mexico, never coming close to the US border.
+They’re found only along the western coast of central Mexico, primarily in dry open areas with an abundance of thorny shrubs.

-Crotalus basilicus has one big claim to fame: being one of the largest rattlesnakes worldwide.
+Crotalus basiliscus has one major claim to fame: being one of the largest rattlesnakes worldwide.
 The longest ever measured a jumbo 204.5cm, which is over twice the record for a tiger rattlesnake (91.2cm).
-With this brute size comes a generous splashing of venom, as Crotalus basilicus injects an average of 297mg per bite.
+With this brute size comes a generous splashing of venom, as Crotalus basiliscus injects an average of 297mg per bite.
 Luckily, this venom is relatively mild.
-It requires 4 times the dose of a fer-de-lance to begin causing necrosis, and four times the dose of a western diamondback rattlesnake to kill a human.
+It requires 4 times the dosage of a fer-de-lance to begin causing necrosis, and four times the dosage of a western diamondback rattlesnake to kill a human.

 The main symptoms of Mexican west coast rattlesnake venom are blood clotting disorders (coagulopathy) and life-threatening arrhythmia, i.e. a heart beating unsustainably fast.
 One 57 year old victim had a heartbeat of 136BPM.
-His blood pressure also plummeted by only 1 hour post bite.
+His blood pressure also plummeted, within just one hour of being bitten.
 Ultimately, he was saved with ease by a helping injection of antivenom.

 2 | Tancitaran dusky rattlesnake |

-One of the most vicious rattlesnakes.
+One of the more vicious rattlesnakes in Mexico.
 The Tancitaran dusky rattlesnake (Crotalus pusillus) lives at altitudes of 1525-2830 metres, particularly in grassy clearings adjacent to forests.
+They appear exclusively in the high mountains of southern Mexico, west of Mexico City.
 This species begins shaking its rattle furiously the moment humans first approach.
 They have no qualms about biting, whether it’s a thick leather shoe or a scientist’s steel tongs.

-Tancitaran rattlesnakes can be hard to notice, as they have a particular liking for shelter.
+Tancitaran dusky rattlesnakes can be hard to notice, as they have a particular liking for shelter.
 Fallen logs, rocks, the shade of agave plants, and even corn rows in agricultural fields are all common places for them to lurk.
-Their venom is one of the weakest of any rattlesnake.
+Despite their aggression, their venom is one of the weakest of any rattlesnake.
 In a study comparing their toxin soup to red diamond, twin-spotted, ridge-nosed and Mexican pygmy rattlesnakes, Crotalus pusillus ranked in last for lethality.

 This is mainly a day-faring rattlesnake.
 Tancitaran rattlesnakes are most commonly sighted at 12:00pm, once the sun has burnt off the early morning mountain mist.
-They’re also especially attracted to volcanic rock formations.
-Tancitaran dusky rattlesnakes are one of Mexico’s smaller species, reaching a maximum of just 66cm, so their high aggression levels are most likely a way to compensate.
+This species is especially attracted to volcanic rock formations.
+Tancitaran dusky rattlesnakes are one of Mexico’s smaller species, reaching a maximum of just 68.2cm, so their high aggression levels are most likely a way to compensate.

 3 | Baja California rattlesnake |

-Baja California rattlesnakes (Crotalus enyo) are 100% nocturnal, and are very difficult to find at night, except when crossing roads.
-They prefer drier spots, and their favourites are dry shrubland, where they can hide themselves from roving predators.
+Baja California rattlesnakes (Crotalus enyo) are 100% nocturnal, and are very difficult to find in the wild, except when crossing roads.
+They prefer drier spots, and their favourites are proven to be dry shrubland, where they can hide themselves from roving predators.
 According to a study on 113 Baja California rattlesnakes, their diet consisted of 60.3% mammals, 33.3% reptiles and 6.4% centipedes.

 Crotalus enyo is far from the deadliest rattlesnake, but a study compared its venom toxicity to 3 other Baja California species.
-The southwestern speckled rattlesnake had an LD50 toxicity rating of 0.35mg, while Crotalus enyo was second at 1.56mg, outstripping a cottonmouth.
+The southwestern speckled rattlesnake had the strongest LD50 toxicity rating at 0.35mg, while Crotalus enyo came in second at 1.56mg, outstripping a cottonmouth.
 The Santa Catalina rattlesnake came third (2.98mg), while the weakest by far was the red-diamond rattlesnake (9.21mg).

 4 | Querétaro dusky rattlesnake |

-Querétaro dusky rattlesnakes avoid coastlines and stick to the rolling central Mexican plateau instead.
+Querétaro dusky rattlesnakes avoid coastlines, and stick to the rolling central Mexican plateau instead.
 This is a high altitude rattlesnake, which can climb to 3310 metres above sea level.
-Their main habitat is pine-oak forests, and within those forests they’re particularly common in rocky outcrops, where they bask in the sun’s warm glow.
+Their main habitat is pine-oak forests, and within those forests, they’re particularly common in rocky outcrops, where they bask in the sun’s warm glow to heat their cold-blooded reptilian bodies.
 Querétaro rattlesnakes also appear in grassy mountain meadows.
-This is a relatively calm rattlesnake, reluctant to bite, but one population in El Chico National Park is said to be unusually aggressive.
+This is a relatively calm rattlesnake, which is usually reluctant to bite, but one population in El Chico National Park is said to be unusually aggressive.

 Crotalus aquilus adapts well to manmade habitats, often appearing in pasture land and the borders of crop fields.
-Another tendency is for males to duel each other in warring combat – whether this happens on mountaintops in a raging storm hasn’t been confirmed.
+Another tendency is for males to duel each other in warring combat, most likely to win the attention of females.
+Whether these battles happen on mountaintops in a raging storm hasn’t been confirmed.

 5 | Totonacan rattlesnake |

 One of Mexico’s larger rattlesnakes.
-The Totonacan rattlesnake lives in central Mexico, and reaches a maximum of 165.5cm, with an average of 150cm.
-This is a highly flexible rattlesnake, with a durable serpent body equipped for survival in many habitats.
-Totonacan rattlesnakes appear in scrub desert, cloud forests, dry thorn forests, deciduous forests, and pine-oak forests alike, at altitudes of 450-1925 metres.
-Their one preference is for slightly drier habitats.
+The Totonacan rattlesnake lives in central Mexico, and reaches a maximum of 166.5cm, with an average of 150cm.
+This is a highly flexible rattlesnake, with a durable serpent body equipped for survival in many different habitats.
+Totonacan rattlesnakes appear in scrub desert, cloud forests, dry thorn forests, deciduous forests, and pine-oak forests alike, at altitudes ranging from 450 to 1925 metres.
+Their one preference is for slightly drier habitats, like most rattlesnakes.

 Totonacan rattlesnakes mainly eat mammals, and are cursed with an eternal hunger for squirrels that they can barely satisfy.
 Species confirmed in their diet include Allen’s tree squirrel and rock squirrels (Otospermophilus variegatus).

-Crotalus totonacus are recognisable by a very sharp contrast between their pale and dark scales.
-The pale vary from beige to orange, while the dark can be almost black.
-As the tail approaches, the colours gradually fade until switching to dark black when the tail arrives.
+This species is recognisable by a particularly sharp contrast between their pale and dark scales.
+The pale scales vary from beige to orange, while the dark scales can be almost black.
+As the tail approaches, the colours gradually fade, until suddenly switching to dark black when the tail arrives.
 Their rattle scales (which they bash together musically) are light beige, except the first one after the tail, where the black colour leaches in slightly.

 6 | Mexican pygmy rattlesnake |